rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Testing Patches

 You can also help out by examining pull requests that have been submitted to Ruby on Rails via GitHub.
-To apply someone's changes you need first to create a dedicated branch:
+In order to apply someone's changes, you need to first create a dedicated branch:

 ```bash
 $ git checkout -b testing_branch
 ```

-Then you can use their remote branch to update your codebase.
+Then, you can use their remote branch to update your codebase.
 For example, let's say the GitHub user JohnSmith has forked and pushed to a topic branch "orange" located at https://github.com/JohnSmith/rails.

 ```bash
 $ git remote add JohnSmith https://github.com/JohnSmith/rails.git